DicksonChris/jsonc2json/README.md

 Oh boy... probably don't use this.

-One issue I can think of is if you `npm i <some-package>` the `.json` file will have new lines which the `.jsonb` file doesn't.
+One issue I can think of is if you `npm i <some-package>` the `.json` file will have new lines which the `.jsonc` file doesn't.
 This seems solvable by checking the automatically differences before compiling but we'll see.

 ## Documentation